FAQ - Carbon Neutral Festival International de Jazz de Montréal

-- The Fonds d’action québécois pour le développement durable (Quebec Action Fund for Sustainable Development), which is financing the development of a calculation methodology and of a guide for other festivals.
+- The Fonds d’action québécois pour le développement durable (Quebec Action Fund for Sustainable Development), which has financed the development of a calculation methodology and of a guide for other festivals.

-- Planetair, which will provide the carbon offsets, produce the guide, and which will train other festival staff.
+- Planetair, which provides the carbon offsets, produces the guide, and which trains other festival staff.

 What is the Festival offsetting?